Skip to Main Content

 • The goal is to see if your business is profitable, meaning that your business is making money after all expenses have been accounted for.

-Whether you’re just starting or scaling your business, understanding how to create a business budget is essential for financial success.
+Whether you’re just starting out or scaling up, learning how to create a business budget can provide the financial clarity you need for success.

-Revenue is the total income your business expects to generate from selling goods or services.
+Estimate how much income your business will generate during the budgeting period.
 Estimated revenue is calculated by forecasting sales and subtracting the estimated cost of goods sold (COGS) or services rendered.
+Be conservative to avoid overestimating your revenue.

 While recurring expenses are generally easier to forecast, one-time expenses are more difficult to predict.
 Here, it helps to align your budget with your procurement plans.
 For example, if you expect significant expenses next year, such as purchasing office equipment or software, be sure to account for these as one-time expenses in your business budget.